marcelotduarte/cx_Freeze/doc/src/script.rst

 cxfreeze script
 ===============

-The ``cxfreeze`` script is included with other Python scripts.
-On Windows and the macOS this is in the ``Scripts`` subdirectory of your Python installation whereas on Unix platforms this is in the bin directory of the prefix where Python is installed.
+The :program:`cxfreeze` script is included with other Python scripts.
+On Windows this is in the ``Scripts`` subdirectory of your Python installation whereas on Unix platforms this is in the ``bin`` directory of the prefix where Python is installed.

 Assuming you have a script called ``hello.py`` which you want to turn into an